-1. CLIMATE: Press to control the climate control system through the touch display screen.
-See Touchscreen functions later in this section.

-2. Rear defroster: Press to activate/deactivate the rear window defroster.
+- 1. CLIMATE: Press to control the climate control system through the touch display screen.
+See Touchscreen functions later in this section. - 2.
+Rear defroster (if equipped): Press to activate/deactivate the rear window defroster.
 Refer to Rear window defroster later in this chapter for more information.
-If your vehicle is equipped with both rear defroster and heated mirrors, the same button will activate both.

-3. A/C: Press to activate/deactivate air conditioning.
+If your vehicle is equipped with both rear defroster and heated mirrors, the same button will activate both. - 3.
+A/C: Press to activate/deactivate air conditioning.
 Use with recirculated air to improve cooling performance and efficiency.
-A/C engages automatically in MAX A/C, $\langle \mathfrak{M} \rangle$ (defrost) and \mathfrak{P} (floor/defrost).

-4. Passenger temperature: Press to activate separate passenger temperature control to increase/decrease the air temperature on the passenger side of the vehicle.
+A/C engages automatically in Max A/C, (defrost) and (floor/defrost). - 4.
+Passenger temperature: Press to activate separate passenger temperature control to increase/decrease the air temperature on the passenger side of the vehicle.

-5. Passenger heated seat: Press to control the passenger heated seat.
-Refer to Heated and cooled seats in the Seating and Safety Restraints chapter for more information.

-6. AC Passenger cooled seat: Press to control the passenger cooled seat.
-Refer to Heated and cooled seats in the Seating and Safety Restraints chapter for more information.

-7. \Leftrightarrow Recirculated air: Press to activate/deactivate air recirculation in the vehicle.
-Recirculated air may reduce the amount of time needed to cool down the interior of the vehicle and may also help reduce undesired odors from reaching the interior of the vehicle.
-Recirculated air engages automatically when MAX A/C is selected or can be engaged manually in any airflow mode except $\langle \mathfrak{M} \rangle$ (defrost).
-Recirculated air may turn off automatically in all airflow selections except MAX A/C. When the ignition switch is turned off and back on, the climate system will return to the recirculated air mode only if the A/C button LED is illuminated and the air distribution selection is either $\not \sim$ (panel) or $\not \sim$ (floor/panel).
-Recirculation may turn off automatically in some airflow modes to reduce fog potential.
+- 5. Passenger heated seat (if equipped): Press to control the passenger heated seat.
+Refer to Heated seats in the Seating and Safety Restraints chapter for more information. - 6.
+Recirculated air: Press to activate/deactivate air recirculation in the vehicle.
+Recirculated air may reduce the amount of time needed to cool down the interior of the vehicle when used with A/C and may also help reduce undesired odors from reaching the interior of the vehicle.
+Recirculated air engages automatically when Max A/C is selected or can be engaged manually in any airflow mode except ((defrost)).
+Recirculation may turn off automatically in all airflow selections except Max A/C. - 7. \$\mathbf{f}\$ + Fan speed control: Press to decrease/increase the fan speed. - 8.
+AUTO: Press to engage full automatic operation.
+Select the desired temperature using the temperature control.
+The system will automatically determine fan speed, airflow location, A/C on or off, and outside or recirculated air, to heat or cool the vehicle to reach the desired temperature. - 9.
+Driver temperature: Press to increase/decrease the air temperature for the driver side of the vehicle.
+This control also adjusts the passenger side temperature when dual zone operation is disengaged. - 10.
+Driver heated seat (if equipped): Press to control the driver heated seat.
+Refer to Heated seats in the Seating and Safety Restraints chapter for more information. - 11. (b) Power: Press to activate/deactivate the climate control system.

-8. - Se + Fan speed control: Press to decrease/increase the fan speed.
-Manual fan speed will appear in the touch screen.

-9. AUTO: Press to engage full automatic operation.
-The system will automatically determine fan speed, airflow distribution, A/C on or off, and outside or recirculated air, to heat or cool the vehicle to reach the desired temperature.

-10. Driver temperature: Press to increase/decrease the air temperature for the driver side of the vehicle.
-This control also adjusts the passenger side temperature when dual zone operation is disengaged.

-11. C Driver cooled seat: Press to control the driver cooled seat.
-Refer to Heated and cooled seats in the Seating and Safety Restraints chapter for more information.

-12. (III) Driver heated seat: Press to control the driver heated seat.
-Refer to Heated and cooled seats in the Seating and Safety Restraints chapter for more information.

-13. (b) Power: Press to activate/deactivate the climate control system.
 When the system is off, outside air is prevented from entering the vehicle.
 The climate status in the touchscreen will also be turned off.

-14. \\ Defrost: Distributes outside air through the windshield defroster vents and demister vents.
-Can be used to clear the windshield 48 of fog and thin ice.
+When the power is turned back on, the system defaults to full automatic control. - 12.
+Defrost: Distributes outside air through the windshield defroster vents and de-mister vents.
+Can be used to clear the windshield of fog and thin ice.
 The system will automatically provide outside air to reduce window fogging.
 Press this button again to return to the previous air flow selection.
-To return to full automatic mode, press AUTO.
+To return to full automatic control, press AUTO.